Konzisam/IOT-Data-Streaming/README.md

 ## 🧭 How It Works
-1. Simulated vehicles move between real cities (e.g. Potsdam → Leipzig).
+1. Simulated vehicles move between cities (e.g. Potsdam → Leipzig).

 2. They emit various IoT-style data streams:

-🚘 Vehicle telemetry

-📍 GPS coordinates

-🚦 Traffic camera events

-🌤️ Weather conditions

-🚨 Emergency alerts

-4. DLT listens to Kafka, and directly loads the data into:
+3. DLT listens to Kafka, and loads batched data when run into:

-✅ DuckDB (local analytical DB for quick testing)
+✅ DuckDB (local analytical DB for local testing)

-✅ Snowflake (cloud warehouse for broader querying)
+✅ Snowflake (cloud warehouse - production setup)

 ## 🚀 To replicate the project
 1. Clone the repo